silvaalbert/terraform-provider-aws/website/docs/r/verifiedaccess_endpoint.html.markdown

 ## Import

-Verified Access Endpoints can be imported using the `id`, e.g.,
+AWS Verified Access Endpoints can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_verifiedaccess_endpoint.example vae-8012925589